PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 ## What's the same

 - Storage blocks can be set as the pull action in a `prefect.yaml` file.
-- Infra blocks have similar configuration fields as typed work pools.
+- Infrastructure blocks have similar configuration fields as typed work pools.
 - Deployment-level infra-overrides operate in much the same way.

     `infra_override` -> [`job_variable`](/concepts/deployments/#work-pool-fields)